m-thalmann/sliderjs/README.md

 After the instanciation, the slider is reloaded/rendered

+**INFO:** If you have images inside the slider, and you don't want them to influence the page-loading, leave the src-attribute of the image empty and add the _data-src-async_ where you put the location of the image.
+It will be loaded after the slider is created.

 #### Class-Variables
 ```javascript
 Slider.FORWARDS         // Is used to define which direction the slider goes